biojppm/cmany/doc/vs.rst

 .. note:: cmany defaults to using the native architecture when no target
           architecture is specified.
-For example, the command ``cmany b -c vs2015`` will produce a 64 bit build when it is run in a 64 bit system; but when it is run in a 32 bit system will produce a 32 bit build.
+For example, the command ``cmany b -c vs2015`` will produce a 64 bit build when it is run in a 64 bit system; but when it is run in a 32 bit system it will produce a 32 bit build.

-          This contrasts with cmake: ``cmake -G "Visual Studio 15 2017" ../..`` will produce a 32 in any system.
+          This contrasts with cmake: ``cmake -G "Visual Studio 15 2017" ../..`` will produce a 32 bit build in any system.

 VS alias examples
 -----------------